device42/device42-docs/docs/apps/business-applications/index.md

 ![](/assets/images/WEB-542_BusinessApps-Canvas-Ex-3-PopupMenu.png)

-**Note**: Removing a device does not remove connections on the canvas, nor does it affect calculated information stored in Affinity Groups.
+**Note**: Removing a device does not remove connections on the canvas, nor does it affect calculated information stored in Application Groups.

 ### Rename a Device